Abdulrhman-Makkawi/Analog-and-Digital-sensors/README.md

-# Analog-and-Digital-sensors
+# Analog and Digital sensors

-Circuit for analog sensor and other circuit for digital sensor
+In this mission, I used light sensor with LED to careate digital sensor circuit, When photoresistor face the light